 Jake suggests drizzling these macaroons with tahini, or dipping them in chocolate and topping with sesame seeds; both sound delicious to us!

-- 1 14 oz bag sweetened shredded coconut
+- 1 (14 ounce) bag sweetened shredded coconut

-- 2 tablespoons coconut flour or matzo meal
+- 2 tablespoons matzo meal, or coconut flour

 - 1/ 4 teaspoon ground cinnamon